stevepur/star_evolution_animation/README.md

 Requirements: a good scientific python 3.10 or later environment that includes the astropy package.
 Installing Anaconda is the easiest way to create this environment.

-You need the isochrones package, which can be installed with <code>pip install isochrones</code>
+You need the isochrones and numba packages, which can be installed with <code>pip install isochrones</code> and  <code>pip install numba</code>

+The first time you run anything use isochrones, isochrones will compute several large arrays which takes 10 to 15 minutes.
+After this first time the program starts very quickly.
 ___

 <h3>How to Run<a id="run"></a></h3>